 The red dye or food coloring is obtained from cochineal insects and it takes about 70,000 insects to produce a pound of dye.
-If you want to learn more on the harvesting and production process, I definitely recommend checking this post from Gentle World.
-Although carmine is considered safe to be used in food products and EWG classifies it not to be potentially toxic or harmful, there have been some reported cases of severe allergic reactions in consuming or using products that contain carmine.
+If you want to learn more about the harvesting and production process, I definitely recommend checking this post from Gentle World.
+Although carmine is considered safe to be used in food products and EWG does not consider the ingredient to be potentially toxic or harmful, there have been some reported cases of severe allergic reactions in consuming or using products that contain carmine.

-Consequently, the FDA now requires food and cosmetic manufacturers to “specifically declare the presence of the color additive by its respective common or usual name, ‘cochineal extract’ or ‘carmine,’ in the ingredient statement of the food label.”
+As a result, the FDA requires food and cosmetic manufacturers to “specifically declare the presence of the color additive by its respective common or usual name, ‘cochineal extract’ or ‘carmine,’ in the ingredient statement of the food label.”
 (Source: LiveScience)

-Lucky for us, that means it’s easier for us to identify and avoid products containing crushed insects.
-However carmine goes by a number of different names (like cochineal extract, CI 75470, E120, Red 4) and I always seem to forget them all so I’ve created a handy graphic (above) that can be saved and referenced on the go!
+Lucky for us vegans, that means it’s pretty easy to spot the ingredient on labels and to avoid products containing crushed insects.
+However carmine goes by a number of different names (like cochineal extract, CI 75470, E120, Red 4) and I always seem to forget them all so I’ve created a handy graphic below that can be saved and used as a reference on the go!

 Carmine in Food and Makeup

-Carmine is widely used in food and cosmetics as a ‘natural’ dye and can be found in just about anything.
-To paint a picture of how common the ingredient is in our consumer products, I’ve compiled some examples below:
+Carmine is widely used in food products and cosmetics as a ‘natural’ dye and can be found in just about anything.
+To give you a visual of how common the ingredient is in our consumer products, I’ve compiled some examples below:

 So, is carmine vegan?
 No. Anything that contains carmine or a derivative from cochineal insects is not suitable for vegans.